Operation Snow White: Implementation

 By October, Zuravin had finished the index, numbering each document in order to simplify location, and had provided a copy to Scientology attorneys.
 These attorneys, in turn, gave the index to Raymond, who passed it along to Meisner, who passed it to Wolfe.
 Wolfe then entered Zuravin's office and then began copying the documents listed on the index.
 Zuravin had essentially done the GO's job for them.

 On December 5, 1975, Jane Kember issued Guardian Program Order 158, which intended to give L. Ron Hubbard early warning of impending legal action.
 The plan called for the infiltration of the government agencies that had either the power to issue, or the knowledge of, impending subpoenas.
 Specific agencies include the US Attorney's Office in D.C. and LA, the IRS Office of International Operations, the DEA, and the Coast Guard and Immigration and Naturalization.
 After reviewing the letter, Meisner concluded it would be a better idea to infiltrate the Department of Justice than the US Attorney's Office.

-In January 1976, Hermann, the Southeast US Secretary for the Information Bureau, informed Meisner that Heldt and Weigand had approved a plan to send Alverzo to Washington.
+In January 1976, Hermann, the Southeast US Secretary for the Information Bureau, informed Meisner that Heldt and Weigand had approved a plan to send Don Alverzo to Washington.
 Alverzo arrived on the 17th, and on the 18th he picked the locks on the doors belonging to the office of Lewis Hubbard (no relation to L. Ron Hubbard) and the file room housing Zuravin's files.
 Wolfe stood guard at the end of the hallway while Alverzo worked on Hubbard's door.
 A few doors down Meisner worked on Zuravin's door.
 After an hour and a half with no success, Meisner was getting upset.
 In frustration, Meisner hit the top of Zuravin's door, which popped right open.
 The three Scientologists entered the office and took the remaining Scientology related documents.
 They then traveled to another floor where they made photocopies.
 Wolfe continued to make copies while Alverzo and Meisner tried again to open Hubbard's office.
 The trio then worked well into the night photocopying files from Hubbard's office.
 When they left, sometime around 2 AM, they left with a foot tall stack of documents.
 Less than a month later Richard Weigand wrote to Jane Kember, telling her that the IRS documents that had been ordered to be produced in Guardian Order 1361, over two years earlier, had been obtained.

 Gerald Wolfe, along with Meisner, were later able to break into a room and make false IRS identification cards, which allowed them access to the federal courthouse in Washington.
 Wolfe and Meisner then used these cards to gain access to restricted areas and steal more documents.